aerospike-community/tinkerbench/README.md

 If you already have AGS setup and connected to Aerospike database proceed with the steps below.
 If not, you can use Aerolab to quickly setup Aerospike Graph.
 Instructions for using Aerolab to start up Aerospike Graph Service and Aerospike are at the bottom of the page.

-The load benchmark is a simple benchmark that does the following setup / benchmark process.
+The Simple benchmark does the following setup / benchmark process.

 ### Setup
-The load benchmark does the following steps
 1. Clears the graph (g.V().drop())
 2. Writes `benchmark.seedSize` number of vertices with ids `1-benchmark.seedSize`